 If you have fish like a trigger or an eel, just play it safe and don’t hand feed them.
 As cool as it is to have them eat out of your hand, it’s a very painful lesson when they bite your fingers.
 Eels have very poor slight and your finger can be mistaken for food.
 The most aggressive triggers like Clown Triggers should not be trusted for hand feedings.
 All full grown Clown Trigger jaw’s are powerful enough to bite off your finger.
 Be smart and use a feeding stick.

 If you want variety, cheaper corals, and want to experience your reef growing over time, then frags are the way to go.
 Frags are readily available either through a local store or club frag swaps.
 It is such a great way to start out and grow in the hobby.
+You can also make your own Frag Tank and sell or trade corals with others!
 They are also much easier to handle and place where you want in your aquascaping because of their size.
 Just remember to leave enough space for everyone to grow.

 This is a tough lesson some of us have learned when we purchased bullet proof corals.
 Corals like green star polyps, pulsing xenias, and mushrooms are known for their high reproduction rates.
 When they are happy, they have the ability to spread like crazy in your tank and can easily take over the entire tank like this picture above of these pulsing Xenias.
 If you are thinking about getting these types of corals, make sure you know what you are getting yourself into.